-Knight's Café is the in-house food service department that serves our Learning Tree Preschool.
-TK-12th grade families are encouraged to pack lunches, snacks, and drinks for their students daily.
-TK-8th grade families may choose to pre-order a lunch provided by FitChow on campus.
+Knight's Café is the in-house food service department that serves our Learning Tree Preschool and Elementary School programs.
+Kindergarten through eighth grade families are encouraged to pack lunches, snacks, and drinks for their students daily, or they may choose to pre-order a lunch provided by Knight's Cafe on campus.
 For more information, please contact your child's school office.